 They have a budget too.
 You have to look at this side of the project as the business only side, compartmentalize it.
 I know, that's terrible, but really that's the best way to look at it.
 That doesn't mean you have to be the one giving up everything.
 Don't hedge your bet.
 Hold to your standards and don't back off.

 You, the creative, have bills to pay and budgets to meet, even if they are only scribbled on the McDonald's bag in your car.
 Guess what, so does the person in front of you.
 You may think spending $10 on Whataburger is splurging while they could feed the entire room and not miss it but a budget is a budget and money is money, that's about all there is to that.
 Don't take it personally.

-For the business minded folk who are confounded by the Creatives out there I am glad you are still here, reading this blog.
-Don’t be frightened that the price for every Facebook video or graphic just jumped 20% after all the artists read that.
-It wont’t, I promise.
+For the business minded folk who are confounded by the Creatives out there, I am glad you are still here, reading this blog.
+Don't be frightened that the price for every Facebook video or graphic just jumped 20% after all the artists read that.
+It won't, I promise.

 The work they do cannot be dictated to them.
 When you do that you actually devalue them and their work.
-It makes it worth LESS that what you thought you were paying for.
+It makes it worth LESS than what you thought you were paying for.

 Videos, graphics, designs and anything else that you want to be better than the bullet point slideshow you have open on your desktop right now cannot be done by dictating to the creative every pixel or brush stroke.
 You want it to be better than what you are making, right?
 Then why are you making them do it exactly the way you would do it?
 This happens more than you know and that shouldn't be why you hired them.
 Creatives can only shine when all the barriers are lifted, and they are free to express themselves.
 Sure, give them deadlines and parameters but let them surprise you.
 After all, they are the artist and not you, right?